llrs/BioCor/README.md

 Acknowledgments
 ===============

-Anyone that has contributed to make this package be as is, including, my advisor.
+Anyone that has contributed to make this package be as is, specially my advisor.